LearnFintech

 The Pivot as a Growth Catalyst

-While the RBI regulations were seen as a blow, Slice used it to clean up their books and focus on higher-quality users.
-The merger with NESFB gave them the ultimate growth lever: **Cheap Capital**.
-By taking deposits, they can now lend much more aggressively than any pure-play fintech competitor.
+While the RBI regulations were seen as a blow, Slice used them to clean up their books and focus on higher-quality users.
+The merger with NESFB gave them the ultimate growth lever: **cheap capital**.
+By taking deposits, Slice can now lend much more aggressively than any pure-play fintech competitor—and that structural edge is exactly what pulled the bank to a ₹48.4 Cr net profit in FY26, its first ever.

 Competitors